-Students may seek a hardship withdrawal when one of four conditions prevents a student from completing all courses: death of a close family member, severe/terminal illness in the family, a physical or mental health issue(s) that incapacitates the student, or a significant life altering event.
-Hardship withdrawals may be sought any time during the semester, but not after all materials for a course have been completed (i.e., after submitting the final exam or final assignment).
-Students seeking a Hardship Withdrawal must meet with their Student Success Advisor to receive the form and review the procedure.
-The Hardship Withdrawal Form, a personal statement, and appropriate documentation (i.e., death certificate, obituary, letter from a state-licensed physician or mental health professional, or letter from an individual who is familiar with the student's situation) must be provided to support all Hardship Withdrawal requests.
-Students requesting a partial hardship withdrawal must have documentation that explains why they are able to complete a portion of their classes, but not all.
-Once Hardship Withdrawal forms are completed by students, they must submit the forms to their Student Success Advisors, who will then review and submit them to the Office of the Registrar.
+Students may seek a hardship withdrawal when one of four conditions prevents the student from completing one or all courses: death of a close family member; severe/terminal illness in the family; a physical or mental health issue incapacitating the student; significant life altering event.
+Hardship withdrawals may be sought any time during the semester, but not after all materials for a course have been completed (i.e. after submitting the final exam or final assignment).
+Students must complete this HW Packet, and meet with their Student Success Advisor.